 The input is a file or directory.
 The backup can be a full backup or an incremental backup.
 The output is a .tar file containing the backup and the .tar file is compressed as bzip or gzip.
 KBackup looks like a good simple program until you see the 57 MegaByte download and realise the KDE stuff is wasting 195 MB on disk.

 If you are in Australia and use an online service to backup files containing customer information, you could be in breach of Australia's privacy laws.
 Consider performing a local backup to an encrypted file then a backup of the encrypted file to an online serviced.
-Carbonite is one service that encrypts before transmission.
+Carbonite and Mozy are two popular online backups for Windows and Mac.

 WinMerge is the best comparison and synchronisation application for Windows but is not available for Linux.
 You can compare files based on the usual size and date.
 You can also compare the exact contents to pick up quick changes that do not alter the file length.
 A full comparison is slow and accurate.